 Of course, I should and do give credit to the woman at the networking event who did stand up.
 There are many who don’t even show up.
 And perhaps this is the most insidious way that women self-sabotage.

 And I get it.
-Over the twenty-five years I have been doing this work, I believe there are three key reasons that get in the way of people, and especially women, standing up and speaking up.
+Over the twenty-five years I have been doing this work, helping people to speak in public, I believe there are three key reasons that get in the way of people, and especially women, standing up and speaking up.

 Why would I say that this affects women more than men?
 There is plenty of anecdotal evidence that I have seen that suggests even when men don’t know what to say or how to say it, they’ll say it anyway.
 The men I have spoken to will often admit that it isn’t perfect, but they are still happy to put themselves forward.
 I remember the first time I read Sheryl Sandberg’s book Lean In and realised that on so many occasions, women lean out when they could be leaning in…and that some of this was to do with wanting to be fully prepared, fully perfect and holding themselves back time and again.

 In a simplistic way, if we hold ourselves back, then we run the real risk of being the world’s best kept secret.
 If you only wait until we are ‘perfect’ then the moment of opportunity can pass us by.
 When we lean out, then someone else ( and maybe someone not as good as you) will lean in.